fpmacedo/Nubank-Analytics-Engineer-Case/README.md

 - `etl.ipynb` :  This is the notebook with the instructions to do an ETL process with the csv files using python and a Postgres database;

-- `sql_querys.py` : Here are the querys to create, insert and drop the tables used in the `etl.ipynb` notebook.
+- `sql_querys.py` : Here are the querys to create, insert and drop the tables used in the `etl.ipynb` notebook;

+- `brasil-states.json` : File used in a PIX metric;

 - `proposed_diagram` : My proposed diagram after a remodeling.